Home

 Design

-The aim was to create a space that could be cozy as a diary yet simple and practical, as a good tool.
+The aim was to create a space that feels cozy like a diary, yet simple and practical like a good tool.

 website-identity.png